This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-By milling the grain right before making the recipe, we got the freshest possible flour with all the nutrients and minerals.
+• Filled with Nutrients from Whole Grains: By milling the grain right before making the recipe, we get the freshest possible flour with all the nutrients and minerals.

 • You can try substituting 2 cups of all-purpose flour for these pumpkin waffles (we always use whole wheat pastry flour, so I haven’t tested this).